 On February 17, 2012, we completed a \$200 million offering of senior unsecured notes ("2012 Senior Unsecured Notes") (resulting in net proceeds of \$196.5 million, after underwriting discount).
 On August 20, 2013, we completed a \$150 million tack on to the notes (resulting in net proceeds of \$150.4 million, after underwriting discount).
 These 2012 Senior Unsecured Notes accrue interest at a fixed rate of 6.375% per year and mature on February 15, 2022.
 The 2013 tack on offering, was issued at a premium (price of 102%), resulting in an effective rate of 5.998%.
-Interest on these notes is payable semi-annually on February 15 and August 15 of each year.
+Interest on these notes is payable semi-annually on February 15 of each year.
 We may redeem some or all of the 2012 Senior Unsecured Notes at any time prior to February 15, 2017 at a "make-whole" redemption price.
 On or after February 15, 2017, we may redeem some or all of the 2012 Senior Unsecured Notes at a premium that will decrease over time, plus accrued and unpaid interest to, but not including, the redemption date.
-In the event of a change of control, each holder of the 2012 Senior Unsecured Notes may require us to repurchase some or all of its 2012 Senior Unsecured Notes at a repurchase price equal to 101% of the aggregate principal amount plus accrued and unpaid interest to the date of purchase.
+In the event of a change of control, each holder of the 2012 Senior Unsecured Notes at a repurchase price equal to 101% of the aggregate principal amount plus accrued and unpaid interest to the date of purchase.

 On April 26, 2011, we closed on a private placement of \$450 million senior notes (the "2011 Senior Unsecured Notes") to qualified institutional buyers in reliance on Rule 144A under the Securities Act.
 The 2011 Senior Unsecured Notes were subsequently registered under the Securities Act pursuant to an exchange offer.
 Interest on the 2011 Senior Unsecured Notes is payable semi-annually on May 1 and November 1 of each year.
-The 2011 Senior Unsecured Notes pay interest in cash at a rate of 6.875% per year and mature on May 1, 2021.
-We may redeem some or all of the 2011 Senior Unsecured Notes at any time prior to May 1, 2016 at a "make-whole" redemption price.
+The 2011 Senior Unsecured Notes at any time prior to May 1, 2016 at a "make-whole" redemption price.
 On or after May 1, 2016, we may redeem some or all of the 2011 Senior Unsecured Notes at a premium that will decrease over time, plus accrued and unpaid interest to, but not including, the redemption date.
 In the event of a change of control, each holder of the 2011 Senior Unsecured Notes may require us to repurchase some or all of its 2011 Senior Unsecured Notes at a repurchase price equal to 101% of the aggregate principal amount plus accrued and unpaid interest to the date of purchase.